 Our Management Team

-Executive Vice President, Managing Director, and the chief executive officer and speaker of the board for State Street Bank International GmbH, Munich.
+Executive vice president and the chief executive officer (CEO) for State Street Bank International GmbH, Munich.

-Stefan Gmür is an executive vice president, and the chief executive officer and speaker of the board for State Street Bank International GmbH, Munich.
+Stefan Gmür is an executive vice president and the CEO for State Street Bank International GmbH, Munich.

 Prior to joining State Street, Mr. Gmür spent five years with Deutsche Bank, based in London and Frankfurt.
 He served as a managing director of Global Securities Services, overseeing the client management and sales divisions in the United Kingdom, Europe, the Middle East and Africa.
 His responsibilities included P&L, sales/relationship management and client service for depotbank, onshore fund administration, custody, cash management and trade finance.